zerotohero-dev/o2js.com/server/blog/markdown/see-how-easily-you-can-create-a-promise.md

 >
 > Should you want looser coupling between the **Promise** and its owner **Deferred**, you could choose a [PubSub implementation][pubsub] instead.
 >
-> In this article, we will use dependency injection, because it’s easier to follow.
->
-> There’s no need to introduce an additional level of abstraction to an already-convoluted concept.
+> In this article, we will continue using the [dependency injection][di] approach because it’s easier to follow.
+Besides, there’s no need to introduce an additional level of abstraction to an already-convoluted concept.

 [queue]: http://en.wikipedia.org/wiki/Queue_(abstract_data_type)
 [soc]: http://en.wikipedia.org/wiki/Separation_of_concerns